phyber/XPBarNone/README.md

 # XPBarNone

-This is a list of the runes you can use to customise XPBarNone.
+_XPBarNone_ is an XP bar addon for [World of Warcraft].
+The bar can switch between XP, Reputation, and [Heart of Azeroth] progress depending on your settings.

 ## Experience Bar